 Bristol Backgammon has no membership fee, but some events you turn up for will have an advertised entry fee.
 Other events will be free of charge.

-The Thursday events are staged at the Rainbow Casino, while the Monday events take place at the Bristol County Sports Club.
+The Thursday and Sunday events are staged at the Rainbow Casino, while the Monday events take place at the Bristol County Sports Club.

 That means eight or nine different events every month, catering for a range of players from new and improving right through to expert.